Sinchanaswamy/Harman/README.md

 Day9: Collections (Set), methods and operations on set

-Day10: Hashset, methods and operation on hashset
+Day10: Hashset, methods and operation on hashset and pattern matching problem code